 4. Social Media Links

 Add “Follow Me” buttons for Facebook, Twitter, Instagram—whatever social media pages you have.
-You can also have your feeds display on your author website with recent posts, encouraging people to follow you.
+You can also have your feeds displayed on your author website with recent posts, encouraging people to follow you.
 The more followers, the better, because whenever you post a new book or blog to your website, you can announce it to your followers to drive traffic back to your site.
 This is a great way to use social media in an interactive way—post on social media to drive traffic to your website and have social media links or feeds on your website to drive traffic there to add followers.

 5. Press/Media Page

 The press/media page is a collection of author photos, book covers, media coverage, testimonials, review quotes, and anything else that may be of interest to the media or reviewers.
 This should serve as everything they need on one page.
 Making their job easy will put you in their good graces, and increase the chances they might give you some type of coverage.

 You want the media to be able to contact you easily.
 Have a short form, but then offer other ways if you choose.
 If you have a separate publicist, agent, or speakers bureau, you may want to list them or link to their website as well.